aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 12Jun18
+Finally completed everything about dictionaries.
+Feel good about that.
+Learned a lot.
+Started the lengthy section 14 on tkinter, got halfway.
+Feel good about that.

 ## 11Jun18
 Finally finished the dictionary problem I've had for a year.
 The problem given in LaunchCode was not the one I've been working on for a year, but I never got a similar problem at coding bootcamp to work.
 Today I finished the problem, finished section 13, started section 14, prepared for a job interview, started translation program from English to Pirate.
 I will revisit the dictionary problem so I can learn from what happened.